bixis/desktop-organizer/README.md

 # desktop-organizer
+(under dev.)
 Simple cross-platform desktop application to make a to-do list and check the items throughout the week.